 - Chile de Árbol Chicken Wings: A Mexican twist on a classic, these smoky and spicy chile de árbol chicken wings are perfectly crispy on the outside, yet tender and juicy on the inside.

 - Beef Birria (Mexican Stew): Beef birria is a slow-cooked, savory Mexican stew made with beef, a blend of chile peppers, onion, garlic, and a variety of spices.
 This dish is warm and inviting with a depth of flavor that goes unmatched.
 Naturally gluten-free.

-If you make this If you make this chile de árbol hot sauce I’d love your feedback.
+If you make this chile de árbol hot sauce I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
-Or snap a pic and tag me on Instragram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Or snap a pic and tag me on Instagram @taoofspiceblog.
+Love, light, and happy cooking ya’ll ♥

 - 1/2 ounce dried chile de árbol, destemmed and deseeded, approximately 1/2 cup

 - 1/2 cup white vinegar

 - 1/4 cup water

 - Preheat your oven to 350 degrees.
 Arrange the chile de árbol in a single layer in an oven-safe skillet, preferably cast-iron, and set it aside.

 - Bake for five minutes until the chile de árbol are slightly toasted/browned.